Creative Writing courses are growing in popularity, particularly within the UK.

-Growing in popularity, particularly within the UK, the study of Creative Writing offers its students a wide skillset which can attract potential employers after graduation.
-Find out more about
+The study of Creative Writing offers students a wide skillset which can attract a range of potential employers after graduation.
+But why should you study creative writing?

-- and find out about studying Creative Writing at Bangor University.
+- What studying Creative Writing at Bangor University is like

 What is Creative Writing?

 Creative writing is seen by many as the ‘softer’ cousin to an English Literature degree, which may be perceived as a more academic discipline.
-However, this is really looking at it too simply and missing the many benefits of studying creativity as a part of your degree.
+However, this looks at it too simply and misses the benefits of studying creativity as a part of your degree.

 Why Study Creative Writing?

-Creative Writing degrees and modules allow students to analytically look at existing works (as you would during an English degree) and use this analysis to inform the creation of their own creative works.
+Creative Writing degrees allow students to analytically look at existing works of literature, as you would during an English degree.
+Students then use this analysis to inform the creation of their own creative works.

-Modules in creative writing are generally quite diverse and are often assessed through creative works submitted as weekly assignments or a portfolio and supporting essay, rather than a long analytical essay at the end of a module.
+Modules in creative writing are generally quite diverse and are often assessed through creative works.
+These tend to be submitted as weekly assignments, portfolios and supporting essays, rather than one long analytical essay at the end of a module.

 - Creative Industries